vhiwase/matrix-rotation/README.md

 Enter your matrix: <None>
 ```

-Use the follwing command to run sample exmaples it in the module:
+Use the following command to run sample examples it in the module:
 ```
 >>> from matrix_rotation import examples
 >>> examples()